end2endzone/end2endzone-hugo/content/blog/2016-05-28-librtttl-a-c-library-with-ui-for-compressingoptimizing-the-rtttl-audio-format.md

 }
 ```

 ## RTTTL to Binary (10 bits)

-Copy & paste a valid song in RTTTL format in the Command Input section.
+Copy & paste a valid song in RTTTL format in the _Command Input_ section.

-Press the RTTTL 2 Binary (10 bits) button to decode the input RTTTL song and encode the same melody into a binary RTTTL format where each note is encoded into 10 bits.
-The bits definition is already documented in section [RTTTL binary format definition](http://www.end2endzone.com/anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies/#Binary_RTTTL_format_definition) of [AnyRtttl library](http://www.end2endzone.com/anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies/) post.
+Press the {{% windows-button3d %}}RTTTL 2 Binary (10 bits){{% /windows-button3d %}} button to decode the input RTTTL song and encode the same melody into a binary RTTTL format where each note is encoded into 10 bits.
+The bits definition is already documented in section [RTTTL binary format definition]({{< relref "blog/2016-05-21-anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies.md" >}}#Binary_RTTTL_format_definition) of [AnyRtttl library]({{< relref "blog/2016-05-21-anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies.md" >}}) post.

-The [AnyRtttl](/anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies/) library can be used to play the compressed RTTTL data.
+The [AnyRtttl]({{< relref "blog/2016-05-21-anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies.md" >}}) library can be used to play the compressed RTTTL data.

-For example, the RTTTL code for playing _Tetris_ theme song:
+For example, the RTTTL code for playing *Tetris* theme song:

 ```
 tetris:d=4,o=5,b=160:e6,8b,8c6,8d6,16e6,16d6,8c6,8b,a,8a,
 8c6,e6,8d6,8c6,b,8b,8c6,d6,e6,c6,a,2a,8p,d6,8f6,a6,8g6,
 8f6,e6,8e6,8c6,e6,8d6,8c6,b,8b,8c6,d6,e6,c6,a,a
 ```

 is compressed to the following :